 In my opinion, the safest way of getting the most powerful pilot data possible, would be to repeat the Baylor full genome gene expression study with all groups.
 I would actually repeat the finasteride part as well, thereby putting Baylor under pressure to deliver their results, and make sure that they will not tamper with them, like BWH presumably did.
 I would clearly perform this study outside the United States, because our experience of doing studies there so far has not been good (BWH because they basically stole our money, and Baylor because of the timeline).
 I might even consider to at least partially contracting this work to a commercial lab, as to cut out any university style nonsense with regards to the timeline and deviation from protocol, and to have more control.

 My estimate is that we need about USD 400K to get this done.
-From our Foundation experience, I know that it will take one or two high potential donors to fund most of this.
-If we’re lucky we can then scratch together maybe 10 or 20K through the community.
 So if anyone has a good idea on how we can get this kind of cash together, let me know.

 It would be a nice Christmas present to us all, in any case.